axlan/robopenguins-blog/_posts/2019-03-14-laser-stars.md

 The stand alone webcam I had actually didn't have a wide enough field of view, so I ended up using my phone as an IP webcam using this app [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en_US).
 I was very happy to find how seamlessly OpenCV could deal with attached cameras, video files, or IP cameras without needing any real change to the underlying code.

-All the OpenCV work was based on other [projects](#reference-projects).
+What I ended up with, was using the combination of QR code localization and laser tracking to do an initial calibration at startup.
+This could be save to avoid rerunning it every time.
+However even though this worked pretty well, there was enough error in the motors movements, that a single calibration at startup wasn't enough.

 Here's a video of the laser in action:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u_CxDkxoL6A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 And a recording from the perspective of the control software.
+The controller was trying to run across each of the rows of stars.
 Note that the QR codes let the view snap and scale to the target area.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PgRpncgw72k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Future improvements